TriplyDB/Documentation/docs/ratt/index.md

 #### Use cases

-A common use case for `add` is to create a new column that combined values from two or more entires.
+A common use case for `add` is to create a new column that combines values from two or more entries.

 For example, a RATT Record may contain a column for the first name and a column for the last name of persons: